 Which leads us to the mournful death-of-indie-media knell that sounds hourly in alt-weekly offices across the country.

 Alt-weeklies can’t so much as take a crap without going cold with concern for the future of independent media.
 But the fact is, this is becoming less and less valid a concern.
 What the industry people don’t seem to understand—and never is this more evident than at the annual Association of Alternative Newsweeklies convention—is that it isn’t enough to be merely independent anymore.
 It’s more important to be good.
 Scores of aging alt-weeklies are struggling, not because corporations suck and people are illiterate, but because they refuse to ditch the late ‘60s business model, take some chances and get with the times.
-You can hardly blame young people for not wanting to read some painfully earnest weekly shrill-a-thon against Bush, or embarrassing attempts by tired, 40-something ex-scenesters to come across as hep for the kids.
+You can hardly blame Young Children and people for not wanting to read some painfully earnest weekly shrill-a-thon against Bush, or embarrassing attempts by tired, 40-something ex-scenesters to come across as hep for the kids.
 If the New Times model takes hold and what readers get is more nonpartisan investigative journalism and less tired posturing, fair enough.

 But that seems to be lost on just about everyone, particularly the Boston Phoenix’s new media critic, longtime Boston Globe staffer Mark Jurkowitz, who last month worried that “A Village Voice/New Times merger could establish what both chains are supposed to despise.”
 His piece decrying the possible merger caused New Times’s Lacey to observe how the Phoenix is “one of the first alt-weeklies to acquire several publications, radio stations, and other holdings while, apparently, shedding its sense of irony along the way.”